tommyzakhoo/autoregressive-part-1/README.md

 I am going to start by giving some very basic examples of time series analysis and autoregressive models, using the so-called "Box–Jenkins method".
 For a more in-depth and mathematical introduction, I highly recommend "<b> Time Series Analysis: Forecasting and Control, 5th Edition </b>" by George E. P. Box and Gwilym M. Jenkins et al.

-## Real World Dataset 1 - Virtual Currency
+## Dataset 1 - Virtual Currency

-## Real World Dataset 2 - Housing Construction Price
+## Dataset 2 - Housing Construction Price

 <!--